sslab-gatech/janus/README.md

 ### Paper
 * [Fuzzing File Systems via Two-Dimensional Input Space Exploration (IEEE S&P 2019)](https://gts3.org/assets/papers/2019/xu:janus.pdf)

-### Usage
+### Overview
-The currently released version supports fuzzing ext4, btrfs and F2FS.
+Janus is a file system fuzzer finding memory corruptions in in-kernel file systems on Linux.
+Janus is implemented as an AFL variant.
+As an OS fuzzer, its target is not traditional VMs but Linux Kernel Library (https://github.com/lkl).
+Janus has found around 100 unique crashes in mainstream file systems with 32 CVEs assigned so far.

-Here we explain the usage of Janus by targeting btrfs.
+We currently release the image parsing support for ext4, btrfs and F2FS.
+Stay tuned for more extensions and the details of the found bugs.
+Here we explain the usage of Janus by fuzzing btrfs as an example.

 ### Tested Environment
 - OS: Ubuntu 16.04 LTS